50 Crucial Fall Maintenance Tasks You Should Never Forget

 Install Stovetop Fire Suppressors

-Kitchen fires can quickly get out of hand, and with Thanksgiving on the horizon, you'll likely be cooking more.
+Kitchen fires can quickly get out of hand, and with colder weather on the horizon you’ll likely be cooking inside more.
 Do yourself a favor and get a pair of fire suppressors.
 These magnetically-mounted cans live in your range hood and are activated when flames reach the fuze on the can.
-You find them for about $50, which may seem spendy, but they're cheap insurance against something much worse.
+You find them for about $50, which may seem spendy, but they’re cheap insurance against something much worse.

 Inspect and Fix Your Garage Door

 Cold can wreak havoc on garage door tracks.
 Make sure your garage door is in good shape so you don’t find yourself stuck in the garage — or worse yet, stuck outside.
 Learn all you need to know about fixing your garage door here.